AAFB Infrastructure EIS

 • Jet fuel receipt, storage, and distribution system extension

-• Fencing and utilities extension
+• Fencing and utilities extensions

 • Roadways and parking

-• Stormwater basins
+• Stormwater management infrastructure

-Proposed Action: Munitions Storage Area-1 Infrastructure
+Munitions Storage Area-1 Infrastructure:

 • Three earth-covered magazines